-We live in consumer cities, where the scale of the city provides households with a diversity of retail and other amenities.
-For a household in a given neighborhood, access to these amenities depends on two features: its transportation links to other neighborhoods, and the scale of amenities in those neighborhoods.
-Car-based networks (such as in Phoenix) necessitate parking at origin and destination in order to establish a link—but the space devoted to parking lowers its capacity in terms of housing and amenities.
+Car-based transportation networks (as in Phoenix) necessitate parking at origin and destination in order to establish a link—but the space devoted to parking lowers its ability to provide housing and consumer amenities.
 Walking and transit networks (as in Manhattan) have no such tradeoff, and a city reliant on them will be able to make fuller use of its land for productive purposes like amenities and housing.
 However, they hinder mobility in other ways: walking does not get you far, and using transit requires adhering to the routes and stops the city’s transit agency provides.
 In this paper, we develop and calibrate a spatial consumer city model to study what would happen if Phoenix banned cars, delineating the roles of parking conversion, of the light rail network, and of a last mile option.
-We show that complementarities between land use, light rail, and a last-mile option help Phoenix sustain a meaningful, if smaller, population.
-No intervention is sufficient alone: without all of them, Phoenix would essentially empty.
-We then investigate the reverse case: what would happen if Manhattan required parking?
-Using our calibrated model, we show that the island would essentially empty, as the declining capacity of each block lowers the vibrancy of the city, inducing still more residents to leave.
-Altogether, these model outcomes tell a story of agglomeration through complementarities: the transportation network and incumbent land use must ensure a high degree of access to jobs and amenities in order for a sufficient scale of households to locate in a city and thereby support those amenities.
+Together with a last mile option, Phoenix’s current light rail line would be able to sustain a meaningful (if smaller) population—but only if Phoenix converts its current parking to other uses.
+We then ask the reverse: what would happen if Manhattan required parking?
+The model indicates the island would essentially empty, as the declining capacity of each block lowers the vibrancy of the city, inducing still more residents to leave.
+Altogether, these model outcomes tell a story of agglomeration through complementarities.
+The transportation network and incumbent land use must ensure a high degree of access to jobs and amenities in order for enough people to choose to live in the city and thereby support those amenities.

 Published in Habitat International